 Free and open access to the internet also creates spaces for revolutions.
 Think about #metoo, led by Tarana Burke and #blacklivesmatter led by Alicia Garza, Patrisse Cullors, and Opal Tometi.
 You may not think of a hashtag as significant or mass media mobilization as imperative to organizing, but it is, at least in this day and age, given the role of online platforms for Generation Z. Think about the organizing to #CancelKavanaugh.
 Women around the nation have put together a nationwide day of of action in a matter of days!
 Online platforms are sparking conversations and sharing information that would otherwise not be accessible.
 Because of this, women of color have access to information that is literally life-saving.

 We are also reclaiming our stories, which are often misrepresented in the media.
 This is especially important for Muslim women who can share authentic representations of Islam and Muslims through blogging platforms, Instagram, Facebook, etc., to change perspectives and offer information about Islam from the very source.
 Because of net neutrality, we can reach millions of people.

 Through net neutrality we can elevate our own narratives and author our own stories.
 Net neutrality is a feminist issue and that is why I support Senate Bill 822 and am glad that Gov. Jerry Brown signed it into law.
 Net neutrality empowers me by giving me a platform for self expression, a safety tool, and a means for mass mobilization.
 As feminist Marriele Franco said, “Those in power can kill one, two, or three flowers, but they cannot stop the spring.”
 Thanks to net neutrality, Muslim women of color like me can continue to survive, and more importantly, bloom.

-Haleema Bharoocha is Greenlining’s Telecommunications and Technology Fellow.
+Haleema Bharoocha is Greenlining’s Technology Equity Fellow.
 Follow her on Twitter.